gold2ragon/gold2ragon/README.md

 ### Hi there, I'm Ming.
 Welcome to my Github page 👋

-I'm a full stack developer from China with 7+ years of experience in various kinds of projects.
+I'm a freelance full stack developer with 7+ years of experience in various kinds of projects.
 I've been worked as a freelancer on Upwork.

 ---